 Need more guidance on ordering gluten-free food and drinks?
 I developed the cross-contact guide to help you do just that!
 Click below to check it out!

-Calcium rich breakfasts (and meals in general) are important to make sure that your nourishing your bones and body appropriately.
+Calcium-Rich Breakfast Recipes (Gluten-Free and Vegan) Calcium rich breakfasts (and meals in general) are important to make sure that your nourishing your bones and body appropriately.
 This list of calcium-rich breakfast recipes is dairy-free, plant-based, and gluten-free.
-Adequate calcium is especially important for those experiencing impaired absorption, like those who are …
+Adequate calcium is especially important for those experiencing …

 Garlic Pinto Bean Toast